Air Delivery

 necessary amount of airflow at any given time.
 Plus, variable-speed motors can run at a continuous low speed which

-• Power Saver™ Constant-Torque: quieter upgrade over PSC motors that offer greater comfort and 33% more efficiency at a lower price point than variable-speed motors.
+allows for better air filtration and humidity removal without excessive energy use. - Power Saver™ Constant-Torque: quieter upgrade over PSC motors that offer greater comfort and 33% more efficiency at a lower price point than variable-speed motors.
 Constant-torque motors use flexible airflow, resulting in less power consumption than PSC motors.

-• Permanent Split Capacitor (PSC): The simplest of all blower motors in that it cannot vary its speed.
+Although it is worth noting that they still can’t come close to offering the precision of variable-speed motors. - Permanent Split Capacitor (PSC): The simplest of all blower motors in that it cannot vary its speed.
 This limiting ability to be only “on” or “off” means these motors are less efficient than other options.
 They’re also often unable to overcome resistance in the ductwork, greatly

 decreasing system performance.
 Because of this, government regulations have resulted in the phasing out of PSC motors